scaceresg/devops-vprofile-deployments/README.md

 * Indexing/Search Service: ElasticSearch

-I am performing this project as part of my learning process during the [DevOps Beginners to Advanced with Projects](https://www.udemy.com/course/decodingdevops/) Udemy course.
+I am performing this project as part of my learning process as a student of the [DevOps Beginners to Advanced with Projects](https://www.udemy.com/course/decodingdevops/) Udemy course.